zairahms/zairahms.github.io/index.md

 ---

 # Zairah Mustahsan
-Hey there!
+Hey!
 I am a Data Scientist at IBM.
 I work on Information Retrieval and NLP models to help our customers find relevant answers/documents efficiently.
 I am passionate about ethics and privacy in data and frequently contribute to IBM's AI Fairness research and tools.